nerdaxic/glados-voice-assistant/README.md

 * Written mostly in Python
 * Work in progress

+This branch is made so that the software runs on Raspberry Pi.
+Future versions will need neural network related functions not found in current ARM instruction set and thus can not run on Raspberry Pi.

 ## Read article first!
 [DIY GLaDOS Voice Assistant with Python and Raspberry Pi](https://www.henrirantanen.fi/2022/02/10/diy-glados-raspberry-pi-voice-assistant/?utm_source=github.com&utm_medium=social&utm_campaign=post&utm_content=DIY+GLaDOS+Voice+Assistant+with+Python+and+Raspberry+Pi)